Nicole-Jiang/Fall2016-proj3-grp7/output/Presentation.md

 For every models, we used 5-folder cross validation and set the seed, to ensure the reprocudibility.

 The baseline model is using gradient boosting machine (gbm) with decision stumps on 5000 SIFT features.
-We tuned the interaction.depth and n.trees. (n.tree= 250, interaction.depth =10).
+We tuned the shrinkage and n.trees. (n.tree= 250, shrinkage= 0.1).

 The accuracy rate is 73.25%.